Widdin/wp_oxygen/wordpress/custom-ajax-filter-gallery.md

 ![Gif of Custom AJAX Filter](images/custom-ajax-filter-gallery.gif)

 ## Description
-In this tutorial, I will show you how to make an image gallery with
+In this tutorial, I will show you how to make an image gallery with a custom AJAX filter.
+We will use:
 * **Oxygen Builder**
 * **Custom Post Type UI**
 * **Code Snippets**
 * **Advanced Custom Fields PRO**
 	* Using the **PRO** version because it has an image gallery field.
+	* You don't have ACF PRO?
+Checkout [Advanced Custom Fields PRO Alternatives](#advanced-custom-fields-pro-alternatives)

 ## Tutorial
 1. Install [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)